Copied to Clipboard

 Built-in breaks throughout the day give you time to think through and talk through ideas between three 90-minute sessions on the main stage.
 During the morning kickoff, lunch and the afternoon break, the plaza becomes a central gathering spot filled with local food and drink.

-Use this time to explore the venue, settle into a quiet corner or check out curated activations, live performances and bonus programming on the PEW Spotlight Stage (more on this below).
+Use this time to explore the venue, settle into a quiet corner or check out curated activations, live performances and bonus programming on the Pew Spotlight Stage (more on this below).
 Wherever you land, these breaks are designed for reflection, conversation and meaningful connection.

-During scheduled breaks in the plaza, the PEW Spotlight Stage offers short, engaging moments that complement the presentations on the official speaker stage.
+During scheduled breaks in the plaza, the Pew Spotlight Stage offers short, engaging moments that complement the presentations on the official speaker stage.
 Expect live interviews, brief musical performances and other pop-up programming designed to add energy and perspective throughout the day.

 — Photo by S. Ramoes for Visit Philadelphia